Code of Conduct

 - I will be careful not to damage anything that belongs to others.

-While The First Tee of West Virginia hopes that many of the above guidelines will help to prevent any potential behavior problems, we understand that they may occur throughout the span of a lesson.
+While First Tee West Virginia hopes that many of the above guidelines will help to prevent any potential behavior problems, we understand that they may occur throughout the span of a lesson.
 Below is the outline that each Coach will follow to make sure that all participants can learn in a safe, positive, and fun atmosphere:

 FIRST WARNING: Participant is verbally warned that his/her actions are not appropriate.